-Another mass shooting—this time at Umpqua Community College in Roseburg, Oregon—has reignited the long, fractious debate over gun control in America.
-After the Sandy Hook school shooting in December 2012, Will Oremus highlighted the lessons of Australia’s strict gun laws and the resulting success in preventing subsequent mass shootings there.
+As America grapples with the fallout of yet another mass shooting—the massacre of at least 50 people at a music festival in Las Vegas—the long and bitter debate over gun control in America will inevitably be reopened.
+After Sandy Hook, Will Oremus highlighted the lessons of Australia’s strict gun laws and the resulting success in preventing subsequent mass shootings there.
 The post is reprinted below.

 On April 28, 1996, a gunman opened fire on tourists in a seaside resort in Port Arthur, Tasmania.
 By the time he was finished, he had killed 35 people and wounded 23 more.
 It was the worst mass murder in Australia’s history.

 Twelve days later, Australia’s government did something remarkable.
 Led by newly elected conservative Prime Minister John Howard, it announced a bipartisan deal with state and local governments to enact sweeping gun-control measures.
 A decade and a half hence, the results of these policy changes are clear: They worked really, really well.

 At the heart of the push was a massive buyback of more than 600,000 semi-automatic shotguns and rifles, or about one-fifth of all firearms in circulation in Australia.
 The country’s new gun laws prohibited private sales, required that all weapons be individually registered to their owners, and required that gun buyers present a “genuine reason” for needing each weapon at the time of the purchase.
 (Self-defense did not count.)
 In the wake of the tragedy, polls showed public support for these measures at upwards of 90 percent.